Yiling-Huo/eye-tracking-workshop-slides/_handout/day3.md

 ## Parallel activation during word recognition: Allopenna et al. (1998) @allopenna1998tracking {-}

 Allopenna et al. @allopenna1998tracking had participants follow spoken instructions to pick out objects shown on the screen (e.g. "Pick up the beaker.").
 Four objects were shown on the screen: the referent (beaker), a cohort (beetle), a rhyme (speaker), and an unrelated object (carriage).
-Allopenna et al. observed a (non-linear) rising curve for the probability of fixating on the referent, and a rising-then-falling curve for the probability of fixating on phonologically overlapping objects (the cohort and the rhyme).
+Allopenna et al. observed a rising curve for the probability of fixating on the referent, and a rising-then-falling curve for the probability of fixating on phonologically overlapping objects (the cohort and the rhyme).
 This provides evidence for a continuous lexical access model during spoken word recognition where all candidates that are temporarily consistent with the speech signal are activated before the speech signal provides enough information to identify the single correct lexical item.

 # Sentence processing in the visual world